TAIFA-FIALA/taifa-fiala/README.md

 ## 🌍 **Mission**

-TAIFA-FIALA is the comprehensive bilingual platform for tracking artificial intelligence funding opportunities across Africa.
+TAIFA-FIALA is the comprehensive bilingual platform for tracking artificial intelligence intelligence feed across Africa.
 We democratize access to funding information by breaking down language barriers and centralizing opportunities from 40+ sources into one reliable, searchable platform.

 **English**: Tracking AI Funding for Africa
 **Français**: Financement pour l'Intelligence Artificielle en Afrique